 As the days get shorter, we may have to turn to supplements to meet our vitamin D requirements.
 When we’re exposed to sunshine, our skin makes vitamin D. Vitamin D keeps our bones and muscles healthy and it also plays a role in immunity.
 Vitamin D may already be on your radar because infectious disease expert Dr. Anthony Fauci recommended taking supplements because being deficient makes you more susceptible to infection.

-There are many hardy Winnipeggers who bundle up and do outdoor activities even when it’s -40.
-They probably get the vitamin D they need because their skin is exposed to sunlight.
-Still, they are probably the exception, not the norm.
-You can get vitamin D from eating fatty fish, eggs and milk; however, we may not meet our daily requirement through diet alone.
+There are many hardy Winnipeggers who bundle up and do outdoor activities even when it’s -40, but it's unlikely they have enough skin exposed for their bodies to make vitamin D. You can also get vitamin D from eating fatty fish, eggs and milk; however, we may not meet our daily requirement through diet alone.
 Most of us would do well to pick up some inexpensive Vitamin D3 drops and take a daily dose of 1000 IU.